Visitor guide

 About our service

-Klementinum Tickets acts as a facilitator to assist international visitors in purchasing skip-the-line tickets directly from Prague City Tourism, the official operator.
-We do not resell tickets — we provide a personalised booking and English-language support service.
+Klementinum Tickets acts as a facilitator to assist international visitors in purchasing skip-the-line tickets directly from the official operator.
+We do not resell tickets — we provide a personalised booking and support service in your own language.
 Our concierge service fee is included in the displayed price.

 Ready to book?